History of Panama (to 1821): Seventeenth Century

 Henry Morgan, a buccaneer who had held Portobelo for ransom in 1668, returned to Panama with a stronger force at the end of 1670.
 On January 29, 1671, Morgan appeared at Panama City.
 With 1,400 men he defeated the garrison of 2,600 in pitched battle outside the city, which he then looted.
 The officials and citizens fled, some to the country and others to Peru, having loaded their ships with the most important church and government funds and treasure.
 Panama City was destroyed by fire, probably from blown up powder stores, although the looters were blamed.
 After 4 weeks, Morgan left with 175 mule loads of loot and 600 prisoners.
 Two years later, a new city was founded at the location of the present-day capital and was heavily fortified.

 The buccaneer scourge rapidly declined after 1688 mainly because of changing European alliances.
 By this time Spain was chronically bankrupt; its population had fallen; and it suffered internal government mismanagement and corruption.

 Influenced by buccaneer reports about the ease with which the isthmus could be crossed—which suggested the possibility of digging a canal—William Paterson, founder and ex-governor of the Bank of England, organized a Scottish company to establish a colony in the San Blas area.
 Paterson landed on the Caribbean coast of the Darién late in 1698 with about 1,200 persons.
-Although well received by the Indians (as was anyone not Spanish), the colonists were poorly prepared for life in the tropics with its attendant diseases.
-Their notion of trade goods—European clothing, wigs, and English Bibles—was of little interest to the Indians.
+Although well received by the Indigenous people (as was anyone not Spanish), the colonists were poorly prepared for life in the tropics with its attendant diseases.
+Their notion of trade goods—European clothing, wigs, and English Bibles—was of little interest to the Indigenous people.
 These colonists gave up after six months, unknowingly passing at sea reinforcements totaling another 1,600 people.
 The Spanish reacted to these new arrivals by establishing a blockade from the sea.
 The English capitulated and left in April 1700, having lost many lives, mostly from malnutrition and disease.